RiyaGaur/10-Days-of-Statistics/Day : 3/README.md

 # 2.Cards of the Same Suit

 <h2>Objective</h2>
 In this challenge, we're getting started with combinations and permutations.
-Check out the Tutorial tab for learning materials!

 <h2>Task</h2>
 You draw 2 cards from a standard 52-card deck without replacing them.
 What is the probability that both cards are of the same suit?